johannesbuehl/johncg/README.md

 - countdown: "Add Countdown" button is not working
 - countdown: some modes don't work as they should
 - add english bible-file
+- stageview: ignore visibility and update docs
+- change build-name to not include the build-number
+- add documentation for jcg and psm files

 ## Planned
 - reenable eslint vue-indent